What to Do When Tap to Track Misses a Tap

 A Tap to Track missed tap almost always falls into one of five buckets.
 Work through them in order.

-1. Open the Wallet app and look at the card's transaction list.
-If your tap is listed there, the payment did reach Apple Pay's backend.
-That means the failure is on the Shortcuts automation side, not the terminal.
-Jump to step 2.
+- Open the Wallet app and look at the card's transaction list.
+If your tap is listed there, the payment did reach Apple Pay's backend, so the tap is recoverable using step 1.
+If it is not listed, jump to step 5.

-3. Check Low Power Mode and Focus.
-Low Power Mode can delay or drop background automations.
-A Focus mode that silences notifications can also suppress the automation's notification, which makes it feel like the run never happened even when it did.
+- Check Low Power Mode and Focus.
+Low Power Mode can delay or drop background activity.
+A Focus mode that silences notifications can also suppress the confirmation, which makes it feel like nothing happened even when the entry was created.

-4. Check Finny's notification settings.
+- Check Finny's notification settings.
 Settings, Notifications, Finny.
-If notifications are off or set to deliver quietly, the run probably succeeded but you never saw the confirmation.
+If notifications are off or set to deliver quietly, the capture probably succeeded but you never saw the confirmation.
 Open Finny and check the transaction list before assuming it failed.

-5. If Wallet shows nothing, the terminal did not push your tap to Apple Pay's backend.
-No automation on your phone can fix this.
+- If Wallet shows nothing, the terminal did not push your tap to Apple Pay's backend.
+Nothing on your phone can fix this.
 Skip ahead to the fallback section.

 That is it.
 Most missed taps resolve at step 1 or step 5.